 Treaties in Force (TIF) lists U.S. treaties and agreements still in force, organized by country and subject.
 TIF is published annually and is available on the U.S. State Department's website.
 References to the texts of the treaties are also listed, if available.
-U.S. treaties first appear in slip form in Treaties and Other International Acts Series (T.I.A.S).
-The official source for all U.S. treaties and agreements is United States Treaties and Other International Agreements (U.S.T.).
-Both of the aforementioned publications are available in PDF format in HeinOnline's Treaties and Agreements Library.
-Both Westlaw and LexisNexis also contain U.S. treaties and agreements, and the U.S. State Department's website also provides access to T.I.A.S. from 1996 to 2013.
-U.S. treaties from 1776-1949 are available in digitzed format via the Law Library of Congress website.
+U.S. treaties first appear as a single document with a Treaties and Other International Acts Series (T.I.A.S) number.
+They are then compiled in United States Treaties and Other International Agreements (U.S.T.).
+Both of the aforementioned publications are no longer published in print, and they are available in PDF format in HeinOnline's Treaties and Agreements Library.
+Westlaw and LexisNexis also contain U.S. treaties and agreements, and the U.S. State Department's website also provides access to T.I.A.S. from 1981 to 2018.
+U.S. treaties from 1776-1949 are available in digitized format via the Law Library of Congress website.
 For more in-depth information on researching U.S. treaties, see one of the research guides listed at right.

 The following are electronic guides to researching treaties: